CLPX-Airborne: Multiband Polarimetric Scanning Radiometer (PSR) Imagery

 The following example shows how to cite the use of this data set in a publication.
 For more information, see our Use and Copyright Web page.

-B. Stankov and A. Gasiewski.
+Stankov, B. and A. J. Gasiewski.
 2004.
 CLPX-Airborne: Multiband Polarimetric Scanning Radiometer (PSR) Imagery. [indicate subset used].
-Boulder, Colorado USA: National Snow and Ice Data Center.
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.